Home Everyday life How to Get a GST Refund When Leaving Australia?

 Online statements are available at the following international airports: Adelaide, Brisbane, Cairns, Canberra, Darwin, Gold Coast, Melbourne, Perth, and Sydney.

-• you will need to repay the GST refund back on the goods you claimed under the TRS.
+❗ You will need to repay the GST refund on the claimed items.

 GST Refund - Récupérer les taxes de ses achats en Australie